Kannan Soundararajan

-Kannan Soundararajan (born December 27, 1973) is an India-born American mathematician and a professor of mathematics at Stanford University.
-Before moving to Stanford in 2006, he was a faculty member at University of Michigan where he pursued his undergraduate studies.
+Kannan Soundararajan (born December 27, 1973) is an Indian-born American mathematician and a professor of mathematics at Stanford University.
+Before moving to Stanford in 2006, he was a faculty member at University of Michigan, where he had also pursued his undergraduate studies.
 His main research interest is in analytic number theory, particularly in the subfields of automorphic L-functions, and multiplicative number theory.

 Early life

-Soundararajan grew up in Madras and was a student at Padma Seshadri High School in Nungambakkam in Madras.
-In 1989, he attended the prestigious Research Science Institute.
+Soundararajan grew up in Chennai and was a student at Padma Seshadri High School in Nungambakkam in Chennai.
+In 1989, he attended the Research Science Institute.
 He represented India at the International Mathematical Olympiad in 1991 and won a Silver Medal.

 Education

 Soundararajan joined the University of Michigan, Ann Arbor, in 1991 for undergraduate studies, and graduated with highest honours in 1995.
 Soundararajan won the inaugural Morgan Prize in 1995 for his work in analytic number theory while an undergraduate at the University of Michigan, where he later served as professor.
 He joined Princeton University in 1995 and did his Ph.D under the guidance of Professor Peter Sarnak.